ujuniordev/my-movie-pp4/README.md

 - [Stack Overflow](https://stackoverflow.com/) was also referenced to check Python function methods and iteration methods.

+- With the help from [Real Python](https://realpython.com/) I was able to build most of the features of the website.

 - And of course, the [Code Institute LMS](https://learn.codeinstitute.net/) was extensively used especially the Codestar blog walkthrough project.

 ## Testing